microsoft/mu_feature_mm_supv/SeaPkg/Tools/GenSeaArtifacts/gen_aux/readme.md

 settings in the `[[rule]]`.
 - `reviewed-by`: A list of reviewers using git sign-off format of `First Last <email>`.
 This value is passed through to the final report.
+- `remarks`: Additional context to this rule / symbol and why the validation type was selected.

 #### Validation Type: None